-Our more than 30 years of experience guiding hunters in Wyoming and Montana has provided us with expert understanding of what to do to prepare yourself for your hunt so that you can maximize your enjoyment of this classic sport.
+Our more than 40 years of experience guiding hunters in Wyoming and Montana has provided us with expert understanding of what to do to prepare yourself for your hunt so that you can maximize your enjoyment of this classic sport.

 Wyoming and Montana's diverse terrain provides scenic beauty but can test one's physical abilities.
 Horses and 4x4 vehicles are used to cover the country, but walking is involved on all hunts.
 The hunter who has prepared him or herself physically has the edge on harvesting a trophy.
 To make your evenings a time to relax and relay the stories of the day's events, we suggest you prepare yourself physically for the hunt.
 Any exercise program you undertake will help considerably during your hunt.
 Most of you will be coming from a lower elevation and getting acclimated to our elevation takes about 3 days, so if you are able to arrive early and see the sights this can also help.
 Horse hunters (Hunt 3, 7 and 8) are advised to ride at least a couple of times before the beginning of the trip.
 Hunt 7 and Hunt 8 Mule Deer hunters are advised to undertake a conditioning program well ahead of their hunt.

 No person born on or after January 1, 1966 for Wyoming or January 1, 1985 for Montana may take any wildlife by the use of firearms, unless the person possesses and can exhibit a certificate of competency and safety in the use and handling of firearms.
-Wyoming and Montana both grant reciprocity to other states, countries or provinces providing recognized hunter safety certificates.
-Exhibit of certificates are not required to apply for or obtain a Wyoming license; however certificates must be carried in the field.
+Wyoming and Montana both grant reciprocity to other states, countries, or provinces providing recognized hunter safety certificates.
+Exhibit of certificates are not required to apply for or obtain a Wyoming license; however, certificates must be carried in the field.
 Montana requires you to provide your hunter safety certificate number when you apply for your license.
 The minimum age to hunt big game in Wyoming and Montana is 12.

 One of the most important factors to a successful hunt is your ability to shoot.
 Start preparing for your hunt well in advance by sighting in your rifle carefully.
 Make sure you practice from sitting, prone and offhand shooting positions.
-Shoot 100 to 200 rounds of ammo at distances of 50 to 350 yards, although most shots are about 200 yards with the exception of Hunt 7 and 8 Jackson Hole Outfitters.
-On hunts that take place on the Greys River (Hunt 7 and 8 JHO) most shots are 300 yards or more.
+Shoot 100 to 200 rounds of ammo at distances of 50 to 350 yards, although most shots are about 200 yards with the exception of Hunt 7 and Hunt 8.
+On hunts that take place on the Greys River (Hunt 7 and Hunt 8) most shots are 300 yards or more.
 We recommend a flat shooting rifle with a 6x scope or better.
 Calibers need to be .243 or larger, bolt action, sighted dead on at 200 yards.
 We encourage the use of shooting sticks.
 Bi-pods can't be used on horseback hunts, as they will not fit in rifle scabbards.
 Your ability with a rifle is totally up to you.
 Lots of practice and good equipment tip the scale in your favor during your hunt.
 There are no shooting benches out in the field so get plenty of practice.

 After you harvest your animal, your guide will take care of field dressing it for you.
 Taxidermy work and meat processing are available locally.
 The cost of meat processing and taxidermy work is your responsibility.
 If you like, your animal’s meat can be donated to a local food bank.
 The cost of meat processing will still be your responsibility.
 Meat cutting fees vary depending on the meat processor.
 It is possible to have your meat shipped home via Fed Ex and these arrangements are made directly with the individual meat cutters upon dropping off your animal.
 Taxidermy work is approximately $600.00 and up for a shoulder mount, plus shipping and crating.
 If you want to take your trophy home to a local taxidermist, that is also possible.
 Antelope heads can be frozen and packed with your meat.
 Heads taken home by commercial airliners require special care.
 We strongly advise you to contact your airline prior to your trip and find out their regulations.
 The airlines have recently made it difficult to take heads home as baggage.
 Heads can be left to be caped, boxed and shipped by local taxidermists; the charge is your responsibility.
 We urge you to check on your home state laws in regards to transporting meat and heads back from Wyoming with regard to chronic wasting disease.

-No extra hunting days or refunds will be given due to lost hunting opportunity, area closures, or season closures.
-Any additional cost for motels, meals, travel, etc. under these circumstances is not the responsibility of SNS Outfitters & Guides or Jackson Hole Outfitters.
+No extra hunting days or refunds will be given due to lost hunting opportunities, area closures, or season closures.
+Any additional cost for motels, meals, travel, etc. under these circumstances is not the responsibility of SNS Outfitter & Guides.

 - The following safety rules for handling firearms shall be adhered to at all times.